Auto insurance requirements in California

 Why adhering to California’s car insurance requirements is important

 Carrying car insurance in California is mandatory for all drivers.
 Not only is this coverage a legal requirement, but it’s an important way to protect yourself and your assets.
 In fact, adding more coverage or increasing your current limits is highly recommended.
-Those concerned about the potential rise in premiums may be time to shop for cheaper coverage.
-The Zebra is a great place to start, giving you the opportunity to see side-by-side insurance quotes from the nation’s top carriers.
-Enter your ZIP below to get started.
+Those concerned about the potential rise in premiums may be time to shop for cheaper auto coverage.
+Enter your ZIP below to let The Zebra give you the opportunity to see side-by-side insurance quotes from the nation’s top carriers.

 Ready to save?
 Get started by comparing rates.